LeanKit-Labs/hyped/README.md

 ```

 ## Contributing
-The tests are a bit of a contrived mess at the moment but do excercise the features.
-If submitting a PR, please be sure to include tests to cover any new feature or changes as well as making sure no existing tests have broken.
+The tests are a bit of a contrived mess at the moment but do exercise the features and known use cases.
+If submitting a PR, please do the following:

+ * Branch for the feature/fix
+ * Make any changes to the README required to reflect changes
+ * Create/modify tests

 ## Roadmap
 None of this is guaranteed but here are some items that would be nice/great to have.